-- 34. Fannie is a for-profit, stockholder-owned corporation organized and existing under the Federal National Mortgage Act.
+- 38. Fannie is a for-profit, stockholder-owned corporation organized and existing under the Federal National Mortgage Act.
 Freddie is a for-profit, stockholder-owned corporation organized and existing under the Federal Home Loan Corporation Act.
-The Companies' business includes purchasing and guaranteeing mortgages originated by private banks and bundling the mortgages into mortgage-related securities that can be sold to investors. - 35.
+The Companies' business includes purchasing and guaranteeing mortgages originated by private banks and bundling the mortgages into mortgage-related securities that can be sold to investors. - 39.
 Fannie and Freddie are owned by private shareholders and their securities are publicly traded.
 Fannie was chartered by Congress in 1938 and originally operated as an agency of the Federal Government.
 In 1968, Congress reorganized Fannie into a for-profit corporation owned by private shareholders.
 Freddie was established by Congress in 1970 as a wholly-owned subsidiary of the Federal Home Loan Bank System.
-In 1989, Congress reorganized Freddie into a for-profit corporation owned by private shareholders. - 36.
-Before being forced into conservatorship, both Fannie and Freddie had issued common stock, the holders of which are entitled to the residual economic value of the firms.
-Plaintiff owns shares of common stock of both Fannie and Freddie.
-She has owned shares of both Fannie and Freddie common stock continuously since September 2008.
-Ms. Robinson is a retired bank manager and loan officer who worked at a number of national banks with branches in Pikeville.
-She purchased Fannie and Freddie stock because she knew from her banking experience that Fannie and Freddie had higher standards for mortgages than other banks so she felt confident that the stock would appreciate and help fund her retirement.
+In 1989, Congress reorganized Freddie into a for-profit corporation owned by private shareholders. - 40.
+Before being forced into conservatorship, both Fannie and Freddie had issued common stock and several series of preferred stock.
+The several series of preferred stock of the Companies are in parity with each other with respect to their claims on income (i.e., dividend payments) and claims on assets (i.e., liquidation preference or redemption price), but they have priority over the Companies' common stock for these purposes.
+The holders of common stock are entitled to the residual economic value of the firms.
+Plaintiff Fischer owns both Fannie and Freddie common stock, and he has continually owned Fannie and Freddie common stock since 2008.
+Plaintiff Roberts owns both Fannie and Freddie preferred stock.
+He first invested in Fannie and Freddie equity securities in June 2008.

-37. Prior to 2007, Fannie and Freddie were consistently profitable.
+41. Prior to 2007, Fannie and Freddie were consistently profitable.
 In fact, Fannie had not reported a full-year loss since 1985, and Freddie had never reported a full-year loss since becoming owned by private shareholders.
-In addition, both Companies regularly declared and paid dividends on their common stock.
+In addition, both Companies regularly declared and paid dividends on their preferred and common stock.